 Proverbs 15:32: Those who disregard discipline despise themselves, but the one who heeds correction gains understanding.

 See what I mean?
-Honestly, you could pull out just about any verse from that book of the Bible and find a truth worth talking about with your grandchild—possibly explaining some things to a younger child.
+Honestly, you could pull out just about any verse from the Proverbs and find a truth worth talking about with your grandchild—possibly explaining some things to a younger child.
 Also, if you can include a story from your life to illustrate the point, that truth can come alive and have an incredible impact on your grandkids.

 What are the sayings and proverbs that mean the most to you, that you have shared or would like to share with your grandkids?
 Join the discussion on our Facebook page.